IwadouIpmm/IR/README.md

 I recommend downloading tdm-gcc: https://jmeubank.github.io/tdm-gcc/download/

 # How to run the software
-Use the file compile_main.bat just once and then you can run the IR.exe at any time.
+Use the file compile_main.bat for the first time.
+It will compile the software and run it.
+After that use IR.exe as you're main executable file.